-The basilica's 99m-tall tower has been rebuilt twice since its initial construction in AD 888, and Galileo Galilei found it handy for...
+The basilica's 99m-tall bell tower has been rebuilt twice since its initial construction in AD 888.
+Galileo Galilei tested his telescope...

 Powdered wigs seem appropriate in this baroque cafe, serving royal happy hours since 1638.
 The upstairs restaurant charges a king's...

 Piazza San Marco 56/59 · interesting places nearby

 One of Venice's most famous cafes, Florian maintains rituals (if not prices) established c 1720: white-jacketed waiters serve cappuccino on silver trays, lovers canoodle in plush banquettes and the orchestra strikes up a tango as the sunset illuminates San Marco’s mosaics.